moonsightz/usbhidproxy/README.md

   - Only one language of USB descriptor is supported.
   - USB descriptor report and HID report size is limited.
   - If a USB HID device has a big descriptor or report size, it may not work.
-  - One USB HID device may have some instances of HID.
+  - One USB HID device may have multiple instances of HID.
 Currently, a maximum number of instance is 8(`HID_INSTANCE_MAX`).
 - This does not parse descriptor report and has an assumption that a USB device has a typical(normal) layout.
   - Some devices may not work correctly.
 - WinUSB is not supported.